pingcap/docs/tispark/tispark-user-guide.md

 ## Deploy the TiSpark cluster

-Download TiSpark's jar package [here](http://download.pingcap.org/tispark-latest-linux-amd64.tar.gz), decompress the tar and copy content to folder you see fit.
+Download TiSpark's jar package [here](http://download.pingcap.org/tispark-latest-linux-amd64.tar.gz), decompress it, and copy the content to the appropriate folder.

 ### Deploy TiSpark on the existing Spark cluster